phpable/struct/README.md

 ## Usage

 ### Basic
-Now you can use the library features anywhere in the code:
+Now you can use library features anywhere in the code:

 ```php
 use \Able\Struct;